Information for Family Members Assigned to a U.S. Overseas Mission

 - Government Agencies with Offices Overseas

 When preparing for your overseas assignment, there are steps that you can take to ensure you will maximize your options and be better prepared.
 Take the time to learn who is eligible to apply for an advertised position, and under what authority they may be hired.
 It is important to note that employment for family members depends on the post’s need and available budget.
 Given the limited number of positions inside overseas missions, family members should remember that employment is never guaranteed.
-As of this date, 27% of all family members were employed inside an embassy or consulate.

 Key Contacts at Post